attarmau/Airflow-DAG-Trigger/README.md

 ## Objective

 The goal is to add manual triggering functionality in Airflow, where the trigger prints the time when the DAG is manually triggered.
-To achieve this, I have designed the test_manual_trigger_dag, which is a simple sample DAG created to test the manual triggering functionality in Airflow.

-In your case, you need to replace the test_manual_trigger.py file with your own DAG file to test manual triggering in your specific DAG.
+To achieve this, I have designed the ’test_manual_trigger_dag.py', which is a simple sample DAG created to test the manual triggering functionality in Airflow.
+In your case, you need to replace the 'test_manual_trigger.py' file with your own DAG file to test manual triggering in your specific DAG.

 Important: When you’re testing your own DAG file, the 'dag_id' in Step 3 needs to be updated accordingly to reflect the name of your original DAG.